 While I might be considered a heavy tech user, I’m not alone.
 There are 2.2 billion Facebook users and 2.5 billion people with a smartphone.
 Google, the gatekeeper of the internet, processes 3.5 billion searches per day.

 With recent data breaches at Facebook and Equifax, should you be worried who controls your data?

 The mega-cap tech companies have become our benevolent tech overlords, making our lives more productive in exchange for harvesting our data for their own commercial benefit.

 I haven’t had an issue with sharing all my information with the tech oligopoly because, so far, the benefits have outweighed the intrusiveness.
 Also, nobody has developed an alternative.

 However, that might have recently changed.

 The Data Breach Crisis

-Shares of social media giant Facebook Inc. (Nasdaq: FB) have been hit hard in the past few days after news that it provided a Trump-affiliated data firm, Cambridge Analytica, with the private information of 50 million users.
+Shares of social media giant Facebook Inc. (Nasdaq: FB) were hit hard following news that it provided a Trump-affiliated data firm, Cambridge Analytica, with the private information of 50 million users.
 Compounding the issue, Facebook failed to inform those users their data was being harvested and utilized for political gain.